fscorrupt/Posterizarr/README.md

 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
 - **Poster/Background/TitleCard Creation**: It searches fanart/tmdb/tvdb/Plex for posters/backgrounds/titlecards and resizes the downloaded image to 3840x2160, fallback is grabbing a poster from imdb.

+> [!NOTE]
-Upon initial execution, the script may take some time to run as it compiles necessary data.
+>Upon initial execution, the script may take some time to run as it compiles necessary data.
 Subsequent runs efficiently create missing posters, bypassing existing assets in the directory.

 > [!IMPORTANT]
 >**Requirements:**